 Katmailand, Inc. is authorized within Katmai National Park and Preserve to provide lodging, food, merchandise, and the tour services listed above.

-Although lodging is included in several of our popular trip packages, we do offer room-only rates for those looking to customize their adventure.
+Although we’re here to help you plan every facet of your trip, we do offer room-only rates for those looking to customize their adventure.

 |Groups of Three (3 guests per room)||$276.00|